andreashuber69/verify-coldcard-dice-seed/README.md

 Press any key to continue or CTRL-C to abort:

-Press the OK button on your COLDCARD and answer the test questions.
+Press the OK button on your COLDCARD, answer the test questions and press OK again.
 Press any key to continue or CTRL-C to abort:

 Wallet passphrase (press Return for none):